-Key findings Scotland's government has now been led by the Scottish National Party for three consecutive terms in office - In those eleven years, the administration has taken forward the possibilities of devolution to shape a Scottish public sector landscape that now differs substantially from the rest of the UK - in its public finances, its policy priorities and its ethos.
-Austerity has flipped public attitudes to tax and spending - As austerity began in 2010, more than half of the public backed spending cuts to restore the public finances.
+Key findings Scotland's government has now been led by the Scottish National Party for three consecutive terms in office , , Austerity has flipped public attitudes to tax and spending - As austerity began in 2010, more than half of the public backed spending cuts to restore the public finances.
 In 2018, as the Prime Minister calls a formal end to the austerity years, our exclusive citizen survey finds that support has dwindled to less than one fifth of the public.
 People are increasingly concerned about public services and their future provision - Our survey finds that the public is increasingly concerned about public services.
 It suggests that the past four years have seen a decline in the number of people who think that public bodies understand their needs, listen to their preferences and involve them in decisions - perhaps driven by perceptions of austerity.
 Looking to the future, the number of people who are worried that the state will provide too little support for them in the years ahead has risen from fifty per cent in 2010 to seventy per cent this year.
 Citizen views differ significantly across the UK's four countries - Recent years have seen an acceleration in the public policy differences between the devolved administrations, and our survey finds that citizen attitudes also differ.
-For example, people in Scotland are more likely to believe that taxes should be higher to pay for more public services, people in Northern Ireland are less likely to say the have felt the effects of austerity, and people in Wales are the most likely to say that public services listen to the needs.
+For example, people in Scotland are more likely to believe that taxes should be higher to pay for more public services, people in Northern Ireland are less likely to say they have felt the effects of austerity, and people in Wales are the most likely to say that public services listen to their needs.
 These differing views underscore the diverging political and policy landscapes across the UK.
 The public back penalty fines for wasting public sector time - Our citizen survey explored the circumstances in which the public would find charges reasonable, and found that the most acceptable would be penalty fines for wasting public sector time, like missing NHS appointments or wrongly calling out the emergency services.
 Next stone